Lluiser/Joytakt/README.md

 # Joytakt
 gamepad control over Elektron Syntakt via Max/MSP

 ![screenshot](https://github.com/Lluiser/Joytakt/blob/main/screenshot.jpeg?raw=true)

-setup:
 tested on Mac but should work on Windows too
 requires a Syntakt connected via USB or midi in and out, an xbox series X controller and max/msp.
 ensure ST tracks are set to midi channels 1-13
 ensure ST can send and receive midi CCs over the right port
 turn on ST and gamepad. open Joytakt.maxpat
 click the 'midi setup' button, then double click the midiin and midiout objects and ensure they are set to the ST midi channels.

 /////////

-usage:
 the patch consists of two sides, one for controlling ST macros (pitchbend, modwheel, breath and aftertouch) and another for controlling various mutes.

 macros: